-To adopt a pet at OHS, you'll need to fill out an adoption application and complete an interview with an adoption specialist.
-What's more important, though, is everything that comes before the application and the interview; namely, finding the best match possible for you.
+To adopt a pet at OHS, you'll need to fill out an adoption questionnaire and meet with an adoption specialist.
+Learn more about finding the right pet for you, and how the adoption process works at OHS:

-Finding the right pet
+Finding the Right Pet

 OHS Adoption Procedures

-- If you have a dog, we encourage you to bring your dog to OHS to meet the dog you are considering adopting.
+- If you have a dog, we encourage you to bring him/her to OHS to meet the dog you are considering adopting.
 A "pet meet" between canines is a good way to see if your dog will get along with a new addition to the family (sorry, but you will need to leave the family dog or the family cat at home when meeting a cat available for adoption).

 - To meet one of the animals in foster care, contact the Foster Care Department via email or call (503)

 Benefits of Adopting from OHS

-When you visit OHS, you'll find the largest selection of animals in the area and experienced, caring staff who can help you make the best choice.
-You'll have the chance to get to meet pets one-on-one in special "get acquainted" rooms.
-We encourage dog owners to bring their current dog for a "pet meet" at OHS when you select a new dog to adopt.
+When you visit OHS, you'll find the largest selection of animals in the area and experienced, caring staff who can help you find a great match.
+You can meet pets one-on-one before adopting.
+We encourage people to bring your current dog(s) for a "pet meet" at OHS prior to adopting.

 To help fight pet overpopulation, every animal adopted from OHS is spayed or neutered before it goes to a new home.
-If an animal has a special issues, an OHS behavior expert or medical team member will meet with the adopting family to make sure they understand the animal's needs.
+If an animal has a special needs, an OHS behavior expert or medical team member will meet with the adopting family to make sure they understand the animal's needs.

-Your New Pet: Adoption Booklets
+Caring for Your New Pet: Adoption Booklets

 Among the benefits of adopting from OHS are these informational guides to your new pet.
 Inside, find tips and resources about preparing your home, introducing the pet to family and other pets, behavior and training, and much more.